 AP VoteCast: Pennsylvania voters sour on state of nation

-Voters in Pennsylvania made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.
+Voters in the key swing state of Pennsylvania made their pick for president while holding negative views about the country’s direction, according to an expansive AP survey of the American electorate.

-The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that 38% of Pennsylvania voters said the U.S. is on the right track and 61% of voters said it is headed in the wrong direction.
+The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday in a deeply divided nation struggling with a once-in-a-century pandemic and a severe economic downturn.
+AP VoteCast found that nearly 4 in 10 Pennsylvania voters said the U.S. is on the right track and 6 in 10 of voters said it is headed in the wrong direction.

 FACING THE PANDEMIC